Skip to main content

 Eligibility Requirements

-- Have the equivalent of three years of formal study in Persian and and test at the advanced low (ILR) level in Persian or above.
-For additional information, the Interagency Language Roundtable definitions of advanced may be found here and the ACTFL proficiency definitions for advanced low may be found here.
+2. Have the equivalent of three years of formal study in Persian and and test at the advanced low (ILR) level in Persian or above.
+For additional information, visit the Interagency Language Roundtable definitions of advanced low and the ACTFL proficiency definitions for advanced low

 All students applying to the program must complete proficiency testing in February 2026, which will include an OPI (Oral Proficiency Interview) and a reading and listening test.
 Once applications have been received, the program coordinator will reach out to all eligible applicants to schedule these exams.